Rachnerd/angular2/README.md

 ```
 Copy RestService's content to the GenericRestService (don't copy the OpaqueToken).
 ```
-Unlike RestService, the GenericService does not have to be used in the code directly.
+Unlike RestService, the GenericRestService does not have to be used in the code directly.
-We can create different services that extend this GenericService, but first we have to make GenericRestService ready for proper inheritance.
+We can create different services that extend this GenericRestService, but first we have to make GenericRestService ready for proper inheritance.

 ```